A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

 \paragraph{Phase 1} This phase adds edges \emph{within} each affinity block.
 Each block is a dense Erd\H{o}s-R\'enyi graph, where the density depends on the size of the block.
-For a block involving degree $d$ vertices, the density is chosen based on $c_d$ (the observed clustering coefficient).
-All the parameters are chosen to ensure that each vertex achieves its desired clustering coefficient and is not incident to more edges than its desired degree.
+For a block involving degree-$d$ vertices, the density is determined based on $c_d$.
+We show how to choose the connectivity within each block to ensure that each vertex achieves its desired clustering coefficient and is not incident to more edges than its desired degree (in expectation).

 \paragraph{Phase 2} This phase adds edges between the blocks.
 Consider some vertex $i$ with an assigned degree $d_i$.
 Suppose it is already incident to $d'_i$ edges from Phase 1.
-We set $e_i = d_i - d'_i$ to be the \emph{excess degree} of $i$.
+We set $e_i = d_i - d'_i$ to be the \emph{excess degree}\footnote{This definition of excess degree should not be confused with the ``excess degree distribution'' of Newman~\cite{Ne07}.} of $i$.
 We must create $e_i$ edges incident to vertex $i$ to satisfy its degree requirement.
-We construct a Chung-Lu graph with degree sequence $e_1, e_2, \ldots, e_n$ to complete the graph construction.
+We construct a Chung-Lu graph with degree sequence $\set{e_i}_{i=1}^n$ to complete the graph construction.